Azure SQL Database new performance level

-Azure SQL Database new performance level — 3 Comments
+Azure SQL Database new premium performance level P15 generally available

 An interesting option, that I see I need to research further, thanks.
 Have you used this yet, in an application that requires the blazing speed?